holderlb/graph-stream-generator/README.md

 The Graph Stream Generator (GSG) generates multiple streams of graph vertices and edges according to subgraph patterns that can be partitioned across different streams.

-Author: Dr. Larry Holder, School of Electrical Engineering and Computer Science, Washington State University, email: holder@eecs.wsu.edu.
+Authors: Dr. Larry Holder, School of Electrical Engineering and Computer Science, Washington State University, email: holder@wsu.edu.
+Sumit Purohit, Pacific Northwest National Laboratory, email: sumit.purohit@pnnl.gov.

 Support: This material is based upon work supported by the National Science Foundation under Grant No. 1646640.